 Think about the approaches, philosophies, and methods that you use when coaching.
 This can include anything from a specific methodology to special techniques or tools.

-Think about the area of psychology, for instance; some therapists emphasize inner-child work, while others use cognitive behavioral therapy, dialectical behavior therapy, or even existential psychotherapy.
+Consider the area of psychology, for example; some therapists emphasize inner-child work, while others use cognitive behavioral therapy, dialectical behavior therapy, or existential psychotherapy.

-In much the same way, coaches often lean toward certain approaches.
-Brainstorm your unique approach and discuss it in your bio by describing:
+Coaches often lean toward certain approaches.
+Brainstorm your unique approach and describe it in your bio by listing key elements:

 Use this section as a place to express yourself as a coach and the special way in which you use your knowledge to help others.